ECCO-GROUP/ECCO-Dataset-Production/processing/src/README.md

           - Create lists of files and timesteps for each field from files present on S3 in source_bucket or local in model_output_dir
     - **gen_netcdf_utils.py**
       - Contains functions used while processing ECCO granules into netCDFs for PODAAC
+        - *get_files()*
+          - Get the files for the current fields either from S3 or from a local directory
         - *download_all_files()*
           - Download the field files for the cur_ts from S3
         - *delete_files()*